-Rora Orchards consists of Rora and Nooitgedacht farms in Wolseley and Vergenoeg which is in Ceres.
+Rora Orchards consists of Rora, Nooitgedacht and Palmietvlei farms which are all in Wolseley.
+AS well as Vergenoeg which is in Ceres.
 The entire business is run by Nigel Dicey and his son Duncan Dicey.
 Together they create a fantastic team as Nigel is a fourth generation farmer who brings a life time of experience and confidence.
 Duncan is more cautious and conservative in his way of farming so together they create a good balance.
 It is a unique relationship between father and son that is very special in this day and age.

 Vergenoeg was bought in 2008.
 It is 200 hectares in size of which 100 hectares is planted to pears, peaches and apples.
 It is nestled at the foot of the Ceres Mountains and consists of a very efficient office, community center, and crèche.
 In winter it enjoys cold snow and in summer extreme heat with no wind.
 Vergenoeg has a large expanse of land that isn't yet planted to fruit.
 This is something that we will spend the next few years developing.